 Goals.
 We all love achieving them whether it’s at work, at the gym or a hobby.
 But, have you ever felt more motivated when they’re broken down into smaller, more attainable chunks?

 In today’s knowledge economy, goals often leave a sour taste in our mouths.
-It’s easy to underestimate the time involved, and it’s even easier to procrastinate a week away or get distracted by more ‘urgent’ activities.
+It’s easy to underestimate the time involved, and it’s even easier to get distracted by more ‘urgent’ activities.

 Enter OKR’s, or Objectives and Key Results, which narrow down the focus of objectives to quarterly, rather than yearly intervals.
-They consist of a descriptive objective and key results, which are a way of measuring progress towards that objective over a quarter.
+They consist of a descriptive objective and key results, which are a way of measuring progress towards that objective.

 OKR’s have a number of benefits which include boosting team focus, productivity and success rates.
 Since they were popularized in the 2000’s, they have been taken up by thousands of SMEs as well as larger companies like Google, Sears, LinkedIn and Oracle.

-The good news for managers is that implementing OKR’s requires less effort than you might think.
-The process is flexible and largely driven from the ground up to build a true sense of ownership, and a tool such as Crewmojo can help your team stay aligned with company level goals.
+The good news for managers is that implementing OKR’s requires less effort than you might think and a tool such as Crewmojo can help your teams stay aligned across the entire organisation.

-Before we get into the benefits of using OKR’s, it’s important to understand why KPI’s might be a poor fit for the modern workplace.
+Before we get into the benefits of using OKR’s, it’s important to understand where KPI’s might be a better fit.

 The KPI model began during the Industrial Revolution, when performance was measured by the efficiency of a production line; and from year to year not much changed.

-It was relatively easy to see your progress because metrics were very tangible, for example the number of widgets produced and the number of hours worked.
-However, in today’s more complex workplace, there are a number of compatibility problems with using KPI’s:
+It was relatively easy to see your progress because metrics were very tangible, for example the number of widgets produced or the number of hours worked.

 2. Why use OKR’s

-If you’ve encountered any of the problems with KPI’s listed, it might be time to consider the advantages that OKR’s can have for your workplace.
-OKR’s have been found to dramatically increase individual impact, team alignment, and business performance.
+If you’re working on new knowledge, innovating processes, or solving complex problems, it might be time to consider the advantages that OKR’s can have for your team.
+In this context, OKR’s have been found to dramatically increase individual impact, team alignment, and business performance.

 In fact, a study by Sears Holding found employees who regularly used OKR’s were 11.5% more likely to move into a higher performance bracket.